0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 ### Add default alert rule identity

-Each alert rule needs to have a managed identity to access the data store.
-Before you can create alert rules from templates, you must configure the default alert rule identity for the watcher using the following steps.
+To access the data store, each log search alert rule needs to have a managed identity.
+Before you can create alert rules from database watcher templates, you must configure the default alert rule identity for the watcher using the following steps.

+> [!IMPORTANT]
-To follow the principle of least privilege, this identity must be different from the [watcher identity](database-watcher-manage.md#modify-watcher-identity).
+> To follow the principle of least privilege, use a separate identity for alert rules.
+Do not reuse the [watcher identity](database-watcher-manage.md#modify-watcher-identity).

-1. [Create a user assigned managed identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities#create-a-user-assigned-managed-identity), or find an existing user assigned identity to use.
+1. [Create a user assigned managed identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities#create-a-user-assigned-managed-identity), or find an existing user assigned identity with the required access.
 1. In the Azure portal, navigate to your watcher and select the **Alerts** page.
 1. Select **Manage alert rule identity**, and select **Add**.
 1. Find the user assigned identity from step one, select **Add**, and select **Close**.